alghaibb/kick-back/README.md

 - **Vercel Blob** - Scalable file storage with CDN
 - **Automatic Optimization** - Images are optimized for web delivery
+- **Client-side Compression & Progress** - Photos are compressed before upload and show a progress bar during upload
 - **Public Access** - Files are publicly accessible via CDN
 - **Organized Structure** - Files are organized by type and user ID

+### 🧪 Testing Photo Upload Progress

+1. Open any event and navigate to the Photos section.
+2. Select one or more larger images (5–10MB) to clearly see progress.
+3. Watch the in-form progress bar while upload runs.
+4. Optional: In Chrome DevTools → Network → Throttle to "Slow 3G" to exaggerate progress.
+5. You can verify compression via the Network panel request size vs original file size.

 ## API Routes & Server Actions